AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-volumes.md

 # Working with Storage Volumes in Lightsail for Research

-We recommend attaching disks (also sometimes called storage volumes) to any virtual computers you create Lightsail for Research (LSfR).
+We recommend attaching disks (also sometimes called storage volumes) to any virtual computers you create in Lightsail for Research (LSfR).
 Attaching a disk to your virtual computer will increase its storage capacity.

 ## Quick tips about disks